jiephe/SignalSlot/README.md

 # SignalSlot
-only based boost, implement a signal and slot mechanism similar to QT
+only based boost asio, implement signal/slot similar to QT.
+To use SignalSlot you will need a C++17 compiler and a C++17 standard library.
+Single-header implementation.
+Just drop it in your project.